 - Beach Club - lots of decorations, including a large, edible carousel

 - Yacht Club - decor includes an edible train

 - Boardwalk Inn - an edible, miniature version of Atlantic City, complete with Ferris wheel, carousel, and beach sits in the lobby alongside other seasonal decorations

 - Animal Kingdom Lodge - gorgeous resort is made even more beautiful with a big tree with themed ornaments decorating it

 - The Contemporary Resort - a holiday village made of gingerbread and chocolate sits near the monorail platform

 Special holiday tours

-This tour gives you a look at how the decor is done in some of the parks and resorts.
-The tour is $79/person, available late November through late December, takes place 9 a.m. daily except Sunday and begins at EPCOT.
-Book it by calling 407-WDW-TOUR.
+The Yuletide Fantasy Tour gives you a look at how the decor is done in some of the parks and resorts.
+The tour is $99/person, available late November through late December, takes place 9 a.m. daily except Sunday and begins at Epcot.
+You must be at least 16 to attend.

 Disney's Holiday D-Lights includes a performance of the Candlelight Processional, a trip on the Jingle Cruise, an opportunity to meet some of the staff that transform the Disney World Resort and a family-style barbecue dinner.
 The Holiday D-Lights tour costs $259 and is offered on select nights in November and December.
 You must be at least 12 to attend.